I arrived on the scene with chocolate on my mind.

 I also can’t remember the last day I went without having any chocolate.

-I love talking about, teaching, tasting, writing about, and sharing my love of chocolate with all sorts of people in all sorts of situations.
-For close to a decade, I’ve been doing exactly that with folks from all over who come to the city and beyond.
+I love writing about, talking about, teaching, tasting, and sharing my love of chocolate, it’s past and present, with all sorts of people in all sorts of situations.
+For over a decade, I’ve been doing exactly that with folks from across the country and multiple continents through our virtual programming.
 Whether it’s taking folks around my other great love, Boston, to show them different dessert highlights in the city, teaching classes about the history of this amazing bean, or hosting tastings with groups of friends who want to learn how to appreciate this fine food in a deeper, more sophisticated way, I truly believe there is no end to what chocolate can do.

 It can bring smiles to faces in an instant, it can make friends out of strangers, and it can create happy memories that last a lifetime.